 Frenetic street festivals, incredible rainforests, mindboggling soccer matches and magnificent beaches.
-Brazil is the beating heart of South America.
+Brazil is the beating heart of South America, and we break it down in our detailed Brazil travel guide.

 First stop, the seaside city of Rio de Janeiro.
 According to the experts you have to leave Copacabana Beach behind and get out into a favela – one of the city’s sprawling shanty towns – to see the real Rio.